caseyamcl/settings-manager/README.md

  */
 class MySetting extends AbstractSettingDefinition
 {
-    // This is the machine name, and it is recommended that you stick to machine-friendly names (alpha-dash, underscore) public const NAME = 'my_setting';
+    // Required; This is the machine name, and it is recommended that you stick to machine-friendly names (alpha-dash, underscore) public const NAME = 'my_setting';

-    // This is the "human friendly" name for the setting public const DISPLAY_NAME = 'My Setting';
+    // Required; This is the "human friendly" name for the setting public const DISPLAY_NAME = 'My Setting';

-    // Internal notes
+    // Internal notes (optional)
     public const NOTES = "These are notes that are either available to all users or just admins (implementor's choice)";

     // Set an optional default (may need to override the getDefault() method if complex logic is required)